Oligomorphic groups, their automorphism groups, and the complexity of their isomorphism: Introduction

-We can give a more concrete description of $\Aut(G)$ when $G$ is in the first class, i.e., $G = \mathrm{Aut}(M)$, for $M$ with no algebraicity.
-Let $\mathcal{E}_M$ denote the orbital structure of $M_G$, which is the reduct of $M_G$ which for each $n$ has the equivalence relation of being in the same $n$-orbit.
+The groups $\Aut(G)$ and $\Out(G)$ have somewhat more concrete descriptions when $G$ is in the first class, i.e., $G = \mathrm{Aut}(M)$, for a structure $M$ with no algebraicity.
+Let $\mathcal{E}_M$ denote the orbital structure of $M_G$, which is the reduct of $M_G$ that for each $n$ has the equivalence relation of being in the same $n$-orbit.
+The descriptions are as follows.